 - This is my recommended method.
 Allows for customization and encourages you to regularly look at your budget.

-- Link your accounts online to automatically pull in your transactions.
+- Newcomer and popular replacement for mint.com.
 More automation, but still requires manual updating and review for this to work.

 - Pen and paper

 - Not all advisors will work with budgeting – make sure you find one that will include this service.

 The biggest indicator of if you will be successful budgeting is not the tool you use, but the amount of time you dedicate regularly to budgeting.
 Consider blocking off a recurring time on your calendar each week to review your budget.

 When tackling debt, I recommend using a “Debt Avalanche” strategy.
 This involves making minimum payments on all your loans and allocating extra dollars towards your highest interest rate loan.
 Once your highest interest rate loan is paid off, begin chipping away at the next one.
 This strategy minimizes the amount that you will end up paying in total interest over the life of your loans.